Project Update

 Orange Cove Could Help Pave the Way for a Net-Zero Future

-To support California's climate and clean air goals, SoCalGas is proposing a demonstration project that will blend clean, renewable hydrogen serving residents and businesses.
+To support California's climate and clean air goals, SoCalGas is proposing a demonstration project that will blend clean renewable hydrogen serving residents and businesses.
 This project would offer a real-world environment to better understand how clean renewable hydrogen and natural gas can be safely delivered to customers in the future.
 This is part of a broader effort by California and utilities to develop a standard for safe hydrogen blending, which could reduce greenhouse gas emissions and improve air quality.
 The data gathered from this demonstration can also help assess how to speed the development and deployment of related advanced technologies key to the state's climate and clean air goals.

 Additional Resources